jsdclxvi/Reforestation/README.md

-## Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+## A man was caught stealing in a supermarket today while balanced on the shoulders of a couple of vampires.
+He was charged with shoplifting on two counts.